-Although you may not consider it, you can also use olive oil to cook a stir-fry.
-Nowadays more and more families care about healthy living and thus olive oil has become very popular in their households.
-Just make sure you don’t confuse this with “extra virgin olive oil.”
-Extra virgin olive oil has a very low smoke point with a strong flavor making it completely unsuitable for stir-frying.
+Although you may not consider it, you can also use light or refined olive oil to cook a stir-fry.
+Don’t confuse this with extra virgin olive oil.
+Extra virgin olive oil has a very low smoke point with a strong flavor, making it completely unsuitable for stir-frying.

-Another oil that is becoming more popular for stir-frying and deep-frying is grapeseed oil.
-Grapeseed oil is made from the seeds of grapes after the wine has been pressed.
-It has a clean flavor and a high smoke point (420 F or 195 C), as well as similar health benefits to olive oil but with a more neutral flavor.
+Grapeseed oil is becoming more popular; it is made from the seeds of grapes after the wine has been pressed.
+It has a clean flavor and a high smoke point (420 F/215 C), as well as similar health benefits to olive oil but with a more neutral flavor.

 Healthiest Stir-Fry Oils

-So which stir-fry oils are the healthiest?
 Both canola oil and olive oil are low in unhealthy saturated fats and high in healthy monounsaturated fats.
-Scientists believe monounsaturated fats help to lower bad cholesterol (LDL) which can clog arteries and lead to heart disease or strokes, while they increase the level of good cholesterol (HDL) that removes cholesterol buildup from the arteries.
+Scientists believe monounsaturated fats help to lower bad cholesterol (LDL) which can clog arteries and lead to heart disease or strokes.
+At the same time, they increase the level of good cholesterol (HDL) that removes cholesterol buildup from the arteries.

 Oils to Avoid for Stir-Fry

-Once you've selected your oil, there are a few tips to keep in mind for a top-notch stir-fry.
-First, cut up all your ingredients before heating the oil.
-Once the oil is hot, you'll want to stir fry quickly at a high heat, so having everything ready will make this process go smoothly.
+- Cut up all your ingredients before heating the oil.
+Once the oil is hot, you'll want to stir fry quickly at high heat.

 - If you are adding meat or poultry, cook it first and then set it aside.
 You'll know it's cooked thoroughly.